xcshuan/webauthn-demo/README.md

 ![After clicking "Other Options" from "save passkey" dialog](./doc/SafariRegisterSecurityKey.png)

-This dialog prompts you for the type of passkey device to be used.
-On Mac Safari you may have options including the OS login passkey, using your paired iPhone as the authenticator device, or for this example, choosing the **Security Key** to use a YubiKey.
+This dialog prompts you for the type of authenticator to be used.
+On Mac Safari you may have options including the Platform passkey (touchID, etc), using your paired iPhone as the authenticator device, or for this example, choosing the **Security Key** to use a YubiKey.

 ![Choose to use YubiKey](./doc/SafariRegisterEnterSecurityKey.png)